Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Computational benchmarks (for the pre-limit model)

-Given the solution to the Bellman equation (\ref{eqn_hjb_high_dim}), we define the approximate effective holding cost function for each subgroup $\mathcal{G}^{i}_{\scriptscriptstyle\text{\raisebox{-0.5ex}{$L$}}}$ as follows: As in Section \ref{section_proposed_policy}, we use the effective holding cost function $\hat{\phi}(\cdot)$ to order the subgroups from the most expensive to the cheapest.
-Specifically, the benchmark policy we propose is as follows: When assigning servers to callers, the system manager gives the highest priority to the high priority group $\mathcal{G}_{\scriptscriptstyle\text{\raisebox{-0.5ex}{$H$}}}$.
-Within that group, classes are further prioritized according to the $c\mu/\theta$ rule.
+Given the solution to the Bellman equation (\ref{eqn_hjb_high_dim}), we define the approximate effective holding cost function for each subgroup $\mathcal{G}^{i}_{L}$ as follows:

+As in Section \ref{sect_hjb_equation}, we use the effective holding cost function $\hat{\phi}(\cdot)$ to order the subgroups from the most expensive to the cheapest.
+Specifically, the benchmark policy we propose is as follows: When assigning servers to callers, the system manager gives the highest priority to the high-priority group $\mathcal{G}_{H}$.
 Then if there is remaining service capacity, she prioritizes subgroups in the order induced by the approximate effective holding costs $\hat{\phi}(\cdot)$.
-While the (low priority) subgroups are prioritized dynamically using the optimal policy given by the MDP solution, the classes within each subgroup $\mathcal{G}^{i}_{\scriptscriptstyle\text{\raisebox{-0.5ex}{$L$}}}$ are prioritized using the $c\mu/\theta$ rule.
+While the (low-priority) subgroups are prioritized dynamically using the optimal policy given by the MDP solution.

+To establish a priority rule within each subgroup, we consider the five static priority policies described in Section \ref{static_benchmarks_main_variant}.
+Table \ref{priority_orders} provides the specific static policies used to prioritize classes within each subgroup for the best-performing auxiliary 3-dimensional MDP benchmark across the main test problem and its variants.
+This process generates 240 additional benchmark policies for the main test problem and its two variants.
+Their performance tables are provided in \ref{supp_tables_additional_mdp_benchmarks}.